 - 30.1 Torque Required for Steering: The torque required for steering control should be measured at the top of the steering shaft with vehicle engine running at the factory recommended curb idle rpm with engine warm and air conditioning off.
 SAE J2672 defines that the torque should be within the range of 4.0 15.0 in-lb for steering designated as "low effort steering" (Reduced Effort) and 1.5 4.0 in-lb for steering designated as "maximum reduced effort steering" (Zero Effort) when tested with OEM wheels and tires on a dry smooth concrete surface.
-The equipment manufacturer shall be consulted for the torque range achievable for the specific vehicle (SAE J2672 #3.32). - 30.2 The dealer shall document final inspection that hydraulic and power lines are properly routed and protected from damage or other deterioration caused by sharp edges, weather, etc. - When zero effort power steering is installed on a vehicle and a steering device is attached to the steering wheel, a counterweight equivalent to the weight of the steering device and any attaching fixture should be added to balance the steering wheel.
+The equipment manufacturer shall be consulted for the torque range achievable for the specific vehicle (SAE J2672 #3.32). - 30.2 The dealer shall document final inspection that hydraulic and power lines are properly routed and protected from damage or other deterioration caused by sharp edges, weather, etc. - 30.3 When zero effort power steering is installed on a vehicle and a steering device is attached to the steering wheel, a counterweight equivalent to the weight of the steering device and any attaching fixture should be added to balance the steering wheel.
 This counterweight should be mounted on the steering wheel directly opposite (180 degrees away from) the steering device and be removable by a non-disabled driver. - 30.4 Modifications that affect the steering system shall have a back-up system.
 In the case where the driver has physical limitations that do not require modifications to the braking system but that could be the cause of a loss of control in the event of the failure of the OEM power assistance, an assessment shall be made to evaluate the need of a back-up system.
 An assessment from the CDRS is strongly encouraged. - 30.5 The back-up steering system shall activate automatically to provide power steering assistance in the event that the OEM power assistance fails.
 The back-up system shall provide the same level of power assistance as the OEM system. - 30.6 Upon activation the system shall notify the driver that the system is in operation by giving an audible and visual indication.
-The notifications shall be located so that the driver can view/hear the indicator while driving. - 30.7 The back-up steering system shall have the capability to be pre-tested by the client (prior to need) so that they can verify proper operation of the system.
+The notifications shall be located so that the driver can view/hear the indicator while driving. - 30.7 The back-up steering system shall have the capability to be pre-tested by the client (prior to need) so that they can verify proper operation of the system. - 30.8 The back-up system shall allow for a minimum of 180 seconds of operation when activated. - 30.9 All hoses, lines and fittings shall be equivalent to OEM specifications.
+The dealer shall obtain documentation demonstrating compliance of all components with SAE J2672.